-Average Annual Returns for Periods Ended December 31, 2023
+Average Annual Returns for Periods Ended December 31, 2024

-The table below shows how average annual total returns of the Fund's Founders Class shares compared to those of the Fund's benchmark.
+The table below shows how average annual total returns of the Fund's Founders Class shares compared to those of the Fund's broad-based market benchmark index, the S&P 500° Index, and the Dow Jones Industrial Average Index, which is the Fund's secondary index.
 The table also presents the impact of taxes on the Fund.
 After-tax returns are calculated using the historical highest marginal individual U.S. federal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 The Investor Class Shares have not yet commenced operations and therefore have no performance history.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRA").

+Since

-Return Before Taxes (Founders Class Shares) 1 Year Ince Inception (6/3/2019) Return Before Taxes 21.14% 7.65%
+Return Before Taxes Inception

+(Founders Class Shares) 1 Year 5 Years (6/3/2019)

+Return Before Taxes 15.98% 10.09% 9.10%

-Return After Taxes 1 Year Since Inception (6/3/2019) Return After Taxes on Distributions 20.78% 6.37% Return After Taxes on Distributions and Sale of Fund Shares 12.52% 5.39% Dow Jones Industrial Average Index (reflects no deduction for fees, expenses, or taxes) 16.18% 11.90%
+Return After Taxes 1 Year 5 Years Since Inception (6/3/2019) Return After Taxes on Distributions 13.46% 8.42% 7.61% Return After Taxes on Distributions and Sale of Fund Shares 9.57% 7.17% 6.49% S&P 500® Index (reflects no deduction for fees, expenses, or taxes) (1) 25.02% 14.53% 16.52% Dow Jones Industrial Average Index (reflects no deduction for fees, expenses, or taxes) 14.99% 10.55% 12.45%